Last Updated on by Mitch Rezman

 Something I find really interesting is that molting occurs symmetrically.

-expect to see to the same 2 feathers on the right wing fall very soon thereafter.
+In other words, lose 2 feathers on the left wing, expect to see the same 2 feathers on the right wing fall very soon thereafter.

 Just before the molt the blood vessels gripping the old feather dry up which loosens the surrounding tissue.